Bodil Branner: Education and career

 Branner studied mathematics and physics at Aarhus University, where mathematician Svend Bundgaard was one of her mentors, and in 1967 earned a master's degree (the highest degree then available) under the supervision of Leif Kristensen.
 She had intended to travel to the U.S. for a doctorate, but her husband, a chemist, took an industry job in Copenhagen.
-Branner could not get a job as a high school teacher because she did not have a teaching qualification, but Bundgaard found her a position as a faculty assistant for Bent Fabricius-Bjerre at the Technical University of Denmark.
+Branner could not get a job as a high school teacher because she did not have a teaching qualification, but Bundgaard found her a position as a faculty assistant for Frederik Fabricius-Bjerre at the Technical University of Denmark.
 Despite this not beginning as an actual faculty position, she eventually earned tenure there in the 1970s.

+European Women in Mathematics was founded as an organization in 1986 by Branner, Caroline Series, Gudrun Kalmbach, Marie-Françoise Roy, and Dona Strauss, inspired by the activities of the Association for Women in Mathematics in the USA.

-She was the first woman to chair the Danish Mathematical Society, from 1998 to 2002.
-She retired in 2008.
+Branner was the first woman to lead the Danish Mathematical Society, which she did from 1998 to 2002.